anchpop/wise_mans_haskell/book.md

 -- Just 4 returns a Maybe a, where a is any type in the typeclass Num.
 We could use this for a function that was returning a Float, a Double, an Int, etc.
 ```

-These are also called *parameterized types*, because they're type constructors that take parameters.
+These are also called *parameterized types* because their type constructors that take parameters.

 !newthought(There's another) very useful parameterized type called `Either`.
-It's used when a function can return two different types, most often for error handling!marginnote(`Either` has an advantage over `Maybe` when there's multiple reasons an operation can fail, because you can return an error message instead of an uninformative `Nothing`.).
+It's used when a function can return two different types, most often for error handling!marginnote(`Either` has an advantage over `Maybe` when there are multiple reasons an operation can fail, because you can return an error message instead of an uninformative `Nothing`.).
 Here's how it's defined:

 ```haskell
 data Either a b = Left a | Right b